 - do light exercise at home, or outside once a day

-- The EDF COMMUNITY BUS service between Minehead and Bridgwater that operates via Stogursey has been suspended until further notice.
+- The EDF COMMUNITY BUS service between Minehead and Bridgwater that operates via Stogursey is currently suspended.

 - Fraudsters are trying their luck!
 If you receive a phone call asking for your bank details so that the caller can pay money into your account to help you through the current crisis – PUT THE PHONE DOWN.

 - Similarly, if you get an email asking for your bank details so that the writer can pay money into your account to help you through the current crisis – DELETE THE EMAIL

 - Due to the Coronavirus, meetings of the Parish Council are being held online until such time as the Government determines that it is safe to resume face to face meetings.

 - Please stay away from the Medical Centres if you have a new cough or temperature to protect other patients and staff.